This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Dr. David Rice is a cardiothoracic surgeon and associate professor of surgery at the M.D.
+David Rice, M.B.
+B.Ch. is a cardiothoracic surgeon and associate professor of surgery at the M.D.
 Anderson Cancer Center at the University of Texas in Houston.
-Rice is also a researcher and a specialist in understanding and treating mesothelioma.
-His research has delved into some of the more innovative treatment methods being used to fight this difficult type of cancer.
-Like others in his field, Dr. Rice focuses on using less invasive surgical procedures to manage mesothelioma and to help patients live longer lives and with a better quality of life.
+Rice is also a researcher specializing in the understanding and treatment of mesothelioma.
+Dr. Rice focuses on less invasive surgical procedures to manage mesothelioma, helping patients live longer, better lives.

-Dr. Rice is from Ireland and that is where his medical education began before he came to the U.S. to specialize and practice.
-He earned a medical degree from the Trinity College School of Medicine at the University of Dublin and completed his first internship at the St. James Hospital, also in Dublin.
-From Dublin, Dr. Rice moved to the U.S. and completed a residency program in general surgery at the prestigious Mayo Clinic in Rochester, Minnesota.
-At the same time he won and completed a fellowship at Mayo in tumor immunology.
+From Dublin, Dr. Rice moved to the U.S., completing a residency program in general surgery at the Mayo Clinic in Rochester, Minnesota.
+At the same time, he won and completed a fellowship at Mayo in tumor immunology.

-Dr. Rice’s next move was to Texas where he completed a second residency, this time specializing in thoracic and cardiovascular surgery, at the Baylor College of Medicine and the M.D.
+Dr. Rice’s next moved to Texas, where he completed a second residency in thoracic and cardiovascular surgery at Baylor College of Medicine and the M.D.
 Anderson Cancer Center.
-During this program he excelled and was honored with the title of Chief Resident.
-Dr. Rice stayed in Houston and took a position in 2001 at M.D.
-Anderson.
+During this program, Dr. Rice was honored with the title of chief resident.
+Dr. Rice stayed in Houston, taking a position at M.D.
+Anderson in 2001.

 Current Career in Houston